Exact Universal Chaos, Speed Limit, Acceleration, Planckian Transport Coefficient, "Collapse" to equilibrium, and Other Bounds in Thermal Quantum Systems: Introduction

 (2) Upper bounds on the {\it acceleration} (Section \ref{a-bounds}) and on the temporal rate of change of the acceleration or, equivalently, that of the forces or stresses (Section \ref{sec:stress}) and their implications for a lower bound for the diffusion constant and an upper bound on the shear viscosity when the Stokes-Einstein relation holds.

-(3) Bounds on general transport coefficients in local theories (Section \ref{GKsec}) that illustrate that due to quantum effects, these coefficients may not, generally, vanish.
+(3) Bounds on general transport coefficients in local theories (Section \ref{GsKsec}) that illustrate that due to quantum effects, these coefficients may not, generally, vanish.
+Section \ref{sec:viscosity} details lower bounds on the (bulk and shear) {\it viscosity} in local theories similar to those suggested in \cite{nnbk} and other more recent (and, for common fluids, typically stronger) bounds \cite{KT}.
+We discuss bounds on the {\it electrical response} in Section \ref{sec:conduct}.

-(4) Extensions of our inequalities to spatial gradients (Section \ref{sec:space}) illustrate that in thermal semi-classical systems, the {\it ratio between the fields and the potentials} is bounded from above by the inverse de-Broglie wavelength.
+(4) Extensions of our inequalities to spatial gradients (Section \ref{sec:space}) illustrate that in thermal semiclassical systems, the {\it ratio between the fields and the potentials} is bounded from above by the inverse de-Broglie wavelength.
 Analogous considerations apply to {\it field strengths in general gauge theories}.

-(5) {\it Chaos type} bounds (Section \ref{sec:chaos}) that do not hinge on the currently heavily studied ``Out of Time Order Correlation'' functions.
+(5) Direct {\it chaos type} bounds (Section \ref{sec:chaos1}) that do not hinge on the currently heavily studied ``Out of Time Order Correlation'' (OTOC) functions.
 Our rigorous bounds conform with those conjectured (and further motivated by gravitational analogs) several years ago by Maldacena, Shenker, and Stanford \cite{juan-martin} and relate to earlier conjectures by Sekino and Susskind \cite{op-scram1}.
+We derive direct semiclassical bounds on the time evolution of the out of time order correlation (OTOC) functions (i.e., not those associated with their deformed regularized variant \cite{juan-martin}) in Section \ref{appOTOC}.
+In Section \ref{OTOCBound}, we discuss possible qualitative bounds on semiclassical transport coefficients that derive from the Lyapunov exponent bounds.

 (6) A stringent inequality (Section \ref{sec:finitetime}) similar to that proposed by Ioffe and Regel \cite{Ioffe-Regel} in systems with {\it quasiparticles undergoing ballistic motion}.